clayallsopp/rubymotion-tutorial/2-views/2-views.md

 Also shown is `UIColor`, which is how we play with...colors.
 It has some obvious defaults (`blueColor`, `redColor`, etc), but can also be used to create arbitrary tints.

+**FULL DISCLOSURE**: adding lone `UIView`s directly to the `UIWindow` is generally not a great idea and is frowned upon, but it's a nice way to learn.

 Run this (`rake`, remember?) and see our...blue box.
 Let's make it more exciting by...adding more boxes!
 Like so:

 ```